Are you confused about your trading? Not getting the results you want? Don’t know where to start or what to do next? Need some clarity?

 - Developing your own method for trading

 - Finding and working on problem areas

 - Trade review: making sure you’re sticking to your plan as well as addressing problems that occur while trading

 You determine your schedule and your level of commitment.
-You may just want one session for a second opinion on your trading plan, ideas on overcoming a trading problem, or you may wish to set up weekly, bi-weekly, or monthly sessions for periodic reviews/feedback of your trading.
+You may just want one session for a second opinion on your trading plan, ideas on overcoming a trading problem, or you may wish to set up weekly, bi-weekly, or monthly sessions for periodic reviews/feedback on your trading.

-Start, re-start, or discontinue your consultation at any time.
+Start, restart, or discontinue your consultation at any time.

 How To Apply

 Shoot me an email via the Contact Us page explaining what you’re looking for.
 I’ll let you know if it’s something I feel I can help with, or possibly point you to some other resources if I’m unable to help.